sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_row_level_security/security_row_level_security.md

 ## What we've covered
 Duration: 5

-In this QuickStart we learned how to implement four different methods to asset row level security against a set of data and some of the fine details when working with RLS.
+In this QuickStart we learned how to implement four different methods to enforce row level security against a set of data and some of the fine details when working with RLS in Sigma

 For those wanting to apply RLS in an embedding environment, [see this QuickStart.](https://quickstarts.sigmacomputing.com/guide/embedding_4_row_level_security/index.html?index=..%2F..index#0)